-The purpose of this study was to examine the validity of ACDI-Corrections Version II as a juvenile screening instrument while simultaneously replicating earlier work on juvenile risk prediction (Lattimore, MacDonald, Piquero, Linster, & Visher, 2004; Trulson, DeLisi, & Marquart., 2011).
-It was expected that the ACDI-Corrections Version II would differentiate between offenders who demonstrate low and severe risk.
+The purpose of this study was to examine the validity of ACDI-Corrections Version II, as a juvenile screening instrument while simultaneously replicating earlier work on juvenile risk prediction (Lattimore et al., 2004; Trulson et al., 2011).
+It was expected that the ACDI-

+Corrections Version II would differentiate between offenders who demonstrate low and severe risk.
 Moreover, it was hypothesized that assessment scores measuring dynamic factors would enhance prediction of juvenile offender rates of re-incarceration over static factors including personal characteristics and self-reported criminal history.